|13 Apr - 27 Apr|

 Transfer to the airport in Almaty for your return flight.
 (B)

-Priced on a two-berth Ali Baba Cabin, higher and lower priced categories are available - please contact a Regent specialist for further details.
+Priced on a two berth Ali Baba Cabin, higher and lower categories of cabin are available - please ask a Regent specialist for further details.

 |Itinerary Dates||From Price||Single Room Supp.|